-Three of the field workers from the research study, who were women living in Khayelitsha, applied to be counsellors in the project, and they received intensive training during the first half of 1994, together with a social worker who would manage the day to day running of the project.
+Three of the field workers from the research study, who were women from Khayelitsha, applied to be counsellors in the project, and were given intensive training during the first half of 1994, together with a social worker who would manage the day to day running of the project.
 In the second half of 1994 they started the service, which operated from a container in the grounds of the Site C Community Health Centre.
 Subsequently the project moved to the SHAWCO building in Site B before finally locating to its current situation in the Metropolitan Life Building in Ilitha Park.
-Services offered by the project included individual, family and group counselling, as well as advocacy and community education and training by means of radio and workshops.
+Services offered included individual, family and group counselling, as well as advocacy and community education and training by means of radio and workshops.
 Parents, teachers, and NGO workers, among others, were invited to these workshops.
 Social work students completed their practical training at the project, and many volunteers were trained with the intention that some would go on to be employed at the project.
 Supervision was provided by the university research team who also provided psychological and psychiatric services, and lead further research studies in the area.

 When DFID was no longer able to continue funding the project, a decision was taken by all involved to become independent of the university and to apply for registration as an NPO.
-During 2002, the year of transition, a fundraiser was recruited, and the first director, Monika Edwards, was appointed to start in 2003.
+During 2002, the year of transition, a fundraiser was recruited, and the first director Monika Edwards was appointed to start in 2003.
 Some members of the research team together with members of the existing advisory Board, who represented the community, constituted the new Board, of what was now called simply “Empilweni”.